 Making Usage Consistent

 Ensuring that failure coding is part of standard work order completion helps create more complete data.
+This is closely tied to work order closeout quality — when closeout fields are skipped or left vague, the failure record loses its value.

 Aligning Codes with Real Work